 The only thing I ask in return for this service is that you please keep me informed if you find your pet, or found the home of the animal you took in (just send me an email!).
 It’s important that the blog be as up to date as possible for it to be most effective.
 I can’t stress enough how important it is that the attention is completely focused on those still in need.
 And besides, I’d love to know how things turned out, as would many of my readers! over the years I’ve come to realize just how valuable the happy endings are in helping people to stay positive.
 And if you think the site is worthwhile and want to see it continue, please consider donating the price of a cup of coffee, your support is much needed.Thanks!

 IMPORTANT : On the links page I have included those to city shelters.
 The Montreal SPCA has a blog where they post their strays, including pets being held by the people who found them.
 Berger Blanc, started to publish their strays (July 14th, 2011).
-On the South Shore, A.M.R. has a page for their strays and les Services Animalières de la Rive-Sud publishes their strays on their Facebook page.
+Laval is now covered by Auberge Zen, you’ll find their strays posted here.
+On the South Shore, A.M.R. has a page for their strays and les Services Animalières de la Rive-Sud publishes their strays here.
 But it’s still very important to physically go and check the shelters.
 Animals are often only kept for 3-5 days depending on their age, condition, and time of year, and if unclaimed they are then either euthanized or put up for adoption.
 For various reasons your pet might not end up at the shelter serving your area, so check all.
 It’s not enough to call them.
 Even if your pet has tags this doesn’t necessarily mean you’ll be notified.
 It’s best to act as though your pet didn’t have any identification when conducting your search.
 And please realize it could be many months before your pet shows up !

 *** Please do not submit your ads by comment !!